Manoj-Thapa/Codes4Real-Blog-Website/README.md

 # Codes4Real Blog Website
-Codes4Real is a dynamic website where you can see other’s post and also you can add your own post.
-The motto of this website is to share the knowledge.
+Codes4Real is a dynamic website where you can see other’s posts and also you can add your own post.
+The motto of this website is to share knowledge.
 There are many features provided by this website.
 # Live Demo
 For Live Demo go to https://codes4real.netlify.app